redbrick/open-governance/documents/Constitution.md

 **10.3** Any equipment donated to the Society shall therein be the property of the Society.

-**10.4** Any equipment which is damaged or destroyed whilst on loan to the Society will have its replacement cost paid to it's loaner.
+**10.4** Any equipment which is damaged or destroyed whilst on loan to the Society will have its replacement cost paid to its loaner.

 **10.5** Administration of loaned or donated equipment shall be the exclusive responsibility of the Committee.